datacouch-io/stem-barclays/day-2/data-lab/Lab_05_Create_AWS_Glue_Database_and_Table_from_S3.md

 # Create AWS Glue Database & Table from S3

-This tutorial guides you through creating a database and tables in AWS Glue using JSON data stored in an S3 bucket.
-Learn to configure a crawler for automatic schema detection, manage IAM roles, and adjust table schemas, enabling efficient data integration and analysis within the AWS ecosystem.
+In this tutorial, you will learn how to create a database and tables in AWS Glue using JSON data stored in an S3 bucket.
+AWS Glue is a fully managed ETL (Extract, Transform, Load) service that makes it easy to prepare and load data for analytics.
+By setting up a database and configuring tables using a crawler, you can automatically detect schemas and manage your data more efficiently, enabling seamless data integration and analysis within the AWS ecosystem.

+## Why Use AWS Glue for Data Management?

+AWS Glue is a powerful tool for automating data management tasks.
+It offers several key benefits:

+-   **Automated Schema Detection:**  AWS Glue crawlers can automatically infer the schema of your data, saving you the time and effort of manually defining it.
+-   **Seamless Integration:**  Glue integrates well with other AWS services like S3, making it easy to organize, transform, and analyze your data across various platforms.
+-   **Cost-Effective:**  As a serverless service, Glue only charges for the resources you use, eliminating the need to manage infrastructure.
+-   **Scalability:**  AWS Glue can handle data at any scale, from small datasets to large data lakes.

+Using AWS Glue simplifies the process of preparing and loading data for analysis, allowing you to focus on extracting insights rather than managing data pipelines.

 ## Let’s get Started